knowler/knowler.dev/content/pages/uses.md

 I’ve used MacBook Pros as my daily driver for the last decade.
 I like macOS.
 I can make it feel like Linux, but still benefit from the OS exclusive apps it has, which is especially important for my work as a web developer.

 I do have a desktop PC that I built when I was a teenager.
 It serves as a backup work computer and a gaming rig.
-Currently, I have [Manjaro](https://manjaro.org) installed on it — and I think Windows too (I forget though).
+Currently, I have [Manjaro](https://manjaro.org) and Windows 10 installed on it.

 My current phone is a Xiaomi Mi A2 Lite.
 I’ve had it for about three and half years.
 I just keep stock Android on there.
 I used to muck around with custom ROMs and what not.